The Three Kingdoms

 A garden paradise with beautiful keeps and homes formed of the trees, rocks and plants here, as these elements weave together to form wonderous structures whose splendor enhances rather than clashes with the beauty of this kingdom.

-Aegores (ay-jor-eez), an independant part of those vast regions Leviathan controls beyond his interior region, is named after a presiding God named Aegorius (A-jor-ee-us), also called Aegius, who is subject to Leviathan's laws.
-Aegores knew exactly how to walk the line without being rejected by the great and wise coi-like monster in the heavens.
-When an angel named Joshua was spat out in his true form by the eternal flame, it was Aegius who offered Joshua a path to his spectral Kingdom, and there offered Joshua the opportunity to serve the voice in himself, to serve what Aegius considered God.
-Through Joshua Aegius has offered all the fallen Tsetar a home in Aegores and named Joshua his successor.
+Once called Aegores (ay-jor-eez), Yllumaer is an independant part of those vast regions Leviathan controls beyond his interior region, where it was named after a presiding God named Aegorius (A-jor-ee-us), also called Aegius, Joshua renamed it Yllumaer, the Realm of Light and Air.
+When the Tsetar named Joshua was spat out in his true form by the eternal flame, it was Aegius who offered Joshua a path to his spectral Kingdom, and there offered Joshua the opportunity to serve the voice in himself, to serve what Aegius considered God.
+Through Joshua Aegius offered all the fallen Tsetar a home in Aegores and named Joshua his successor.

-Aegores is a kingdom of air, light, and many elements all coelescing in an atmosphere not unlike yet unique from the plane of air.
-A small world surrounded by floating islands and continents of land, where many ages long past the planet had been broken into pieces in a war between various god, Aegores has many climates despite its size, and its stone and marble cities are each a jewel on the landscape.
+Yllumaer is a kingdom of air, light, and many elements all coelescing in an atmosphere not unlike yet unique from the plane of air.
+A small world surrounded by floating islands and continents of land, where many ages long past the planet had been broken into pieces in a war between various god, Yllumaer has many climates despite its size, and its stone and marble cities are each a jewel on the landscape.
 One can leap off the edge of this world where there are cliffs, even massive cliffs where chunks of the world were broken off, and find themselves floating off into the low gravity well of this small world, whose gravity is low because of its size.
 Anything from botanical gardens, great towers and keeps, beautiful glades and lakes, ice capped mountains, shining cities, bridges made of floating rocks and boulders like stepping stones, or just scattered chunks of rock can be found floating around the edges of this world, some miles away from the planet itself, others a stone throw away.
 Each of this world's climates remain the same all year long, with only a ten degree temperature variation in each climate which occurs between daylight and twilight.
-It never gets completely dark on Aegores which has three suns, accept once every 500 years when two of the three suns align, and the entire planet grows dark every 1000 years when all three suns align and the largest floating continent eclipses them.
-M'Tagra is the temperate wilderness of Aegores which lies between all other regions on the main continent, which makes up more than one half of Aegores landmass, the rest islands and small continents scatter around the sea of Emanua, or the land masses floating around the planet..
+It never gets completely dark on Yllumaer which has three suns, accept once every 500 years when two of the three suns align, and the entire planet grows dark every 1000 years when all three suns align and the largest floating continent eclipses them.
+M'Tagra is the temperate wilderness of Yllumaer which lies between all other regions on the main continent, which makes up more than one half of Yllumaer's landmass, the rest islands and small continents scatter around the sea of Emanua, or the land masses floating around the planet..
 Aegien has since been reclaimed by Leviathan and named Joshua ruler of Aegores.

 The Kingdom of Planets